jcfr/scipy2014_boost_python_workshop_student_material/README.md

 If all of this works, then your system is ready for the workshop.

+## Notes

+ * There's been a report that this image crashes on VMWare, but it's known to work properly on several VirtualBox installations.

 # Setting up a linux system #
 Using your distributions package management system, first install the following packages: